The Institution operates through defined Principal Offices.

 Succession occurs under defined Charter conditions.

-Where mandate and structure remain intact, institutional order endures.
+Where mandate and constitutional order remain intact, institutional order endures across generations.